-The Committee will be composed of 12 members.
-Members not employed by the State will be entitled to per diem compensation and reimbursement of expenses under 32 V.S.A § 1010 for a maximum of four meetings per year.
-The Commissioner of Taxes will call the first meeting of the Committee to occur by July 15, 2025, and the Committee will cease to exist on July 1, 2034.
+The Committee is composed of 12 members.
+Members not employed by the State are entitled to per diem compensation and reimbursement of expenses under 32 V.S.A § 1010 for a maximum of four meetings per year.
+The Committee will cease to exist on July 1, 2034.
 It will have the support of the Department of Taxes and AOE.